zhanglabNKU/scMHNN/README.md

 # scMHNN

-### scMHNN enables integrative analysis of single-cell multi-omics data
+### scMHNN: a novel hypergraph neural network for integrative analysis of single-cell epigenomic, transcriptomic and proteomic data

 We present scMHNN to integrate single-cell multi-omics data based on a hypergraph neural network: